GlucklichRui/glucklichrui.github.io/_pages/teaching.md

 * Grader for AS.110.616 Algebraic Topology II

-See a picture that I am teaching [Undergraduate calculus](https://krieger.jhu.edu/writing-program/projects/mathematics/).
+See a picture that I am teaching [undergraduate calculus](https://krieger.jhu.edu/writing-program/projects/mathematics/).